Rudyard Kipling – Travel Quote of the Week

 This week’s travel quote is attributed to Rudyard Kipling*, a nineteenth-century British journalist, poet, and novelist.
 He is perhaps best known for his 1894 novel The Jungle Book, which was later turned into a much-beloved cartoon by Disney.

-Rudyard Kipling was born in Bombay in 1865, in then-British India, but spent much of his youth in England.
+Rudyard Kipling was born in Bombay in 1865, in the-British India, but spent much of his youth in England.
 He subsequently returned to Bombay, where he started a career as a journalist.
 Over the next few years he traveled extensively throughout Europe, North America, Africa, and Asia where he was exposed to all manners of sights and smells—which would eventually add spice to his writings.

 Rudyard Kipling’s words highlight a fundamental truth about travel; namely, that our senses play an incredibly important role in our experiences.
 Photos and video can capture the physical properties of exotic locations—the shapes, the colors, the dimensions, some of the sounds—but you’ll never know what it’s like to be there without the use of the rest of your senses.
 You need to smell the scent of salt water to understand Venice and you need to feel the mountain top breeze against your skin to comprehend Machu Picchu.